 What Are the Different Assessment Types Within Response to Intervention (RTI) / Multi-Tiered System of Supports (MTSS)?

 Summative assessments are administered to all students annually to determine students’ mastery of grade-level standards and provide educators with information about adequate yearly progress at site and district levels.

-Furthermore, universal screening data is conducted to ensure the core curriculum is resulting in success for a sufficient percentage of students.
+Furthermore, universal screening data is evaluated to ensure the core curriculum results in success for a sufficient percentage of students.
 These assessments should be nationally or state-normed and predictive of performance on summative assessments.

 Progress monitoring assessments are given to students receiving intervention support and are administered weekly or every other week, depending on the intensity of need.
-These data should come from Curriculum-Based Measurements (CBMs), because they provide a reliable and valid measure of students’ growth in a particular skill area.
+These data should come from Curriculum-Based Measurements (CBMs) because they provide a reliable and valid measure of students’ growth in a particular skill area.